Explore the diverse and surprising gardens of our Wychfield site, located on Storey’s Way, Cambridge.

 Greenhouse Court, Round Court and Green Lane

-Greenhouse Court is the first area you will encounter at Wychfield having entered via the Porters’ Lodge.
-It is designed to reflect the Arts and Crafts style of nearby houses with its formal topiary pieces and lawns.
-An inner garden of mixed planting, with a more relaxed and secluded feel, provides a pleasant place to sit and rest.
-The greenhouse is located on the sunny South East face of the courtyard.
-It is aesthetically pleasing and is also our “engine room” giving the gardeners the opportunity to raise plants from seed and cuttings to be used in the College gardens.
+Greenhouse Court adjoins the Porters’ Lodge and is designed to reflect the Arts and Crafts style of nearby houses with its formal topiary pieces and lawns.
+An inner garden of mixed planting provides a pleasant place to sit and rest.
+The greenhouse is located on the sunny south east face of the courtyard.
+It is aesthetically pleasing and is also our ‘engine room’, giving the gardeners the opportunity to raise plants from seed and cuttings.

 Round Court is nestled between Greenhouse Court and Storey’s Way, a square area with a centrally located, round lawn.
 This whole area is a real suntrap, providing ideal growing conditions for many plants originating from warmer climes.

-Continuing on from Round Court or Greenhouse Court, you will come upon Green Lane, which runs between Storey’s Way and a mature tree belt.
-This long linear area, flanked by two elegant terraced buildings, reflects a well tended Cambridge street, with a striped lawn replacing the road and repeat planting along its length representing individual front gardens.
-Grasses, roses, hebes and lavender along with specimen shrubs compliment the architecture of the surrounding buildings, which were completed in 2006.
+Green Lane runs between Storey’s Way and a mature tree belt.
+This long linear area, flanked by two elegant terraced buildings, reflects a well-tended Cambridge street, with a striped lawn replacing the road and repeat planting along its length representing front gardens.
+Grasses, roses, hebes, lavender and shrubs compliment the surrounding buildings.

 Wychfield Lawns and Box Beds